 Are they new mothers struggling with fatigue, weight gain and depression, and diagnosed with postpartum depression?

-Do they suffer from pregnancy complications including gestational diabetes, pre-eclampsia, maternal anemia, placental abruption, or postpartum hemorrghage, and monitored by an ob/gyn?
+Do they suffer from pregnancy complications including gestational diabetes, pre-eclampsia, maternal anemia, placental abruption, premature birth, or postpartum hemorrghage, and monitored by an ob/gyn?

 Do they struggle postpartum with low breast milk, extreme fatigue, and weight gain, and referred to a lactation consultant or told it’s normal to be stressed with a new baby?